 - Whisk together the milk, yeast, and 1 cup of the flour in a small bowl.
 Cover it with stretch film and set aside.

-- Place the butter, sugar, and salt in the bowl of a food processor.
+- Place the butter, sugar, and salt in the bowl of a food processor attached with the steel blade.
 Pulse 5 (1 second each) pulses until combined.

 - Add one egg at a time and process after each addition until thoroughly combined.